pryv/dev-site/source/faq-api.md

 }
 ```

-API methods marked as *TRUSTED APPS ONLY* on [https://api.pryv.com/reference-full/](https://api.pryv.com/reference-full/) require to have the `Origin` or `Referer` headers matching the domain or one defined in the configuration.
+API methods such as `auth.login` marked as *TRUSTED APPS ONLY* on [https://api.pryv.com/reference-full/](https://api.pryv.com/reference-full/) require to have the `Origin` or `Referer` headers matching the domain or one defined in the configuration.
 This field is not changeable in browser as it is a security measure.
 We use this to prevent phishing attacks that would allow attackers to impersonate Pryv.IO connected apps to steal user credentials.

 In order for this to work, the web app must be running on the domain specified by the configuration.
-By default, this contains: `*.${DOMAIN}*, *.rec.la*, *.pryv.github.io*`.
+By default, this contains: `https://*.${DOMAIN}*, https://*.rec.la*, https://*.pryv.github.io*`.

 In mobile apps, this header can be set manually in the HTTP request: